Small Area Labour Markets

 When using and interpreting SALM data

-Unemployment and unemployment rate estimates at the Statistical Area Level 2 (SA2) and Local Government Area (LGA) level can be volatile.
-This is especially the case for SA2s and LGAs that are located within Statistical Area Level 4 (SA4) regions where the ABS Labour Force Survey data are also highly volatile.
+Unemployment and unemployment rate estimates at the SA2 and LGA level can be volatile.
+This is especially the case for SA2s and LGAs that are located within a Statistical Area Level 4 where the ABS Labour Force Survey (LFS) data are also highly volatile.
 SALM users should take particular care where:

 Always use the latest SALM publication, even for earlier periods